haacked/haacked.com/_posts/archived/2004-12-22-if-youre-interviewing-please-bring-several-copies-of-your-resume.aspx.markdown

 ---
 layout: post
-title: "If You're Interviewing, Please Bring Several Copies Of Your Resume"
+title: If You're Interviewing, Please Bring Several Copies Of Your Resume
 date: 2004-12-22 -0800
 comments: true
 disqus_identifier: 1753
 categories: []
+redirect_from: "/archive/2004/12/21/if-youre-interviewing-please-bring-several-copies-of-your-resume.aspx/"
 ---

 'Tis the time of year to find a new job for many.
 Among many pieces of advice I could give you, I leave you with this one.
 When you go to an interview, please please please bring several copies of your resume.
 For